natewoodward/natewoodward.github.io/_posts/2019-12-02-obscure-grep-usage.md

 ```

 Suppose we want to script this and other tasks from the benchmark.
-Let's start by putting the command into a script and breaking up each part of the pipeline so that it's a bit easier to read:
+Let's start by putting the command into a script and breaking up each part of the pipeline:

 ```bash
 #!/bin/bash